containerize-com/Products/en/backup-and-sync/seafile/_index.md

 title: Seafile | Open source self-hosted cloud file hosting service
 description: Seafile is a self-hosted cloud file hosting service written in Python language.
 It is high performance and secure file synchronization and sharing solution.
 singlepageh1title: Python-based secure high performance cloud storage system
 singlepageh2title: Seafile is an open source cross-platform file sync and share solution.
-It is self-hosted, high reliability, performance and productivity file sharing tool.
+It is self-hosted, high reliability, performance, and productivity file sharing tool.
 Shortdescriptionlistingpage: Seafile is an open source cloud file hosting service that can be installed on your personal server.
 It is cross-platform and secure file sync and share solution
 linktitle: Seafile
 Imagetext: Free Backup and Sync Software